zaphosting/docs/docs/source-metamod-plugins.md

 ## Plugin Installation

 The following explains how to install plugins.
 In order to be able to use plugins you need Sourcemod / Metamod.
-Instructions on how to install it can be found here: [SM / MM installation](source-metamod-installation.md)
+Instructions on how to install it can be found here: [Installation](source-metamod-installation.md)